Brain Infection (cont.)

-- Acutely ill people with suspected bacterial CNS infection are treated with antibiotics that cover the most common organisms.
-The first dose usually is given within 30 minutes of being evaluated by a doctor in the emergency department, and, if possible, before the lumbar puncture.
+- Acutely ill people with suspected bacterial CNS infection are treated with antibiotics that target the most common organisms.
+The first dose usually is given within 30 minutes of being evaluated by a doctor in the emergency department, and if possible, before the lumbar puncture.
 Once the results of the lumbar puncture are available, and the organism is identified, more targeted therapy with the most effective antibiotics is begun.

 - Treatment of a brain abscess is complex.
 Depending on the size and location, the drainage could be performed by a neurosurgeon.
 Antibiotic therapy is similar to that of bacterial meningitis.

-- Viral infections: Most of the viral infections go away on their own with a complete recovery.
+- Viral infections: Most viral infections go away on their own with a complete recovery.
 They do not require any specific treatment.
 The only exception to this is the herpes viruses.
 Special antiviral drugs are used to treat brain infections caused by herpes.